 Work, Health, and Love

-“Wohelo” stands for Work, Health, and Love—values that are central to Camp Fire since our founding in 1910.
+“Wohelo” stands for Work, Health, and Love—values that have been central to Camp Fire since our founding in 1910.
 The Wohelo Award is the highest achievement for youth in Camp Fire.
 This prestigious award, open to teens in grades 9 through 12, offers opportunities for personal development, leadership, and advocacy on important issues.

 The award is earned by completing an intensive and highly individualized project.
 Teens design their projects based on their interests, values, and goals.
 Completing the requirements to earn the Wohelo Award takes hard work, dedication, motivation, creativity, determination, and discipline.
 The award demonstrates perseverance, the ability to set and achieve meaningful goals, a strong work ethic, commitment to community service, and leadership.